jaekim24/Smart_Sock/README.md

 ## DIY temp sensor <a name = "temp"></a> <a class="top-link hide" href="#table">↑</a>

-Heat increases the resistance of a wire.
+When heat increases, the resistance of a wire increases as well.
 [Research paper](https://www.researchgate.net/publication/295396824_Paper_Skin_Multisensory_Platform_for_Simultaneous_Environmental_Monitoring) has a section about making a temp sensor with a conductive pen and a sticky note.

 <img width="583" alt="Screenshot 2024-01-17 at 2 25 13 PM" src="https://github.com/jaekim24/Smart_Sock/assets/62858192/12e8bd84-4b35-4468-bad7-3690acb26f83">